Kwirtz/novelpy/docs/source/indicators.rst

    Compute novelty score for every paper for the focal_year based on Uzzi et al. 2013

-   :param str collection_name: Name of the collection or the json file containing the data
+   :param str collection_name: Name of the collection or the json file containing the variable.
    :param str id_variable: Name of the key which value give the identity of the document.
    :param str year_variable: Name of the key which value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
-   :param str sub_variable: Name of the key which holds the ID of the variable of interest.
+   :param str sub_variable: Name of the key which holds the ID of the variable of interest (nested dict in variable).
-   :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
+   :param int focal_year: Calculate the novelty score for every document which has a year_variable = focal_year.
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
+   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file.
-   :param str db_name: Name of the db
+   :param str db_name: Name of the MongoDB.
    :param int nb_sample: Number of resample of the co-occurence matrix.

    :return: